jackokring/KRTPluginA/README.md

 ---
 * Out `OUT`

-An oversampled wave-folder based on Chebychev polynomials and some extras for a bit of a difference.
+An over-sampled wave-folder based on Chebychev polynomials and some extras for a bit of a difference.

 M
 ===